About EduTrust AI

 Project leader: Professor Barbara Wasson

-Funded by: the Trond Mohn Foundation (TMS)
+Funded by: the Trond Mohn Research Foundation (TMS2023TMT03)

 Photo: AI generated in Adobe Firefly